QAOA

 QUBO Problems

 Divi’s QAOA solver can also handle Quadratic Unconstrained Binary Optimization (QUBO) problems.
-Divi currently supports two methods of formulating the QUBO problem:
+Divi currently supports three methods of formulating the QUBO problem:

 In contrast to graph-based QAOA instances, the solution format for QUBO-based QAOA instances is a binary numpy.ndarray representing the value for each variable in the original QUBO.